DougJod/ARCHIVED_LightningBugs/README.md

 # LightningBug
-Demo of known SFDC Lightning bugs and known workarounds.
+This is used to demonstrate known SFDC Lightning bugs and how to implement workarounds (if known) to the bugs.
+This shouldn't be used as a reference for how to build Lightning components.